followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/editCell(rowIndex_dataField).md

 <!--paramName1-->rowIndex<!--/paramName1-->
 <!--paramType1-->Number<!--/paramType1-->
 <!--paramDescription1-->
 The index of the row to which the cell belongs.
+Refer to [Column and Row Indexes](/Documentation/Guide/Widgets/{WidgetName}/Columns/Column_and_Row_Indexes/) for more information.
 <!--/paramDescription1-->

 <!--paramName2-->dataField<!--/paramName2-->